ApprenticeAI/frapy/docs/topics/request-response.rst

 =========================

-The :attr:`Request.meta` attribute can contain any arbitrary data, but there are some special keys recognized by Scrapy and its built-in extensions.
+The :attr:`Request.meta` attribute can contain any arbitrary data, but there are some special keys recognized by Frapy and its built-in extensions.

 Those are: